 Heat the empty wok over a high flame.
 Add the sesame oil and heat until smoking.
 Add the red peppers and stir-fry them in the oil until blackened.
 Remove the peppers and discard them.
 The sesame oil is now reasonably spicy.

-Add the grated ginger root, the garlic, and the chicken.
+Add the grated ginger root, the garlic, and the chicken to the hot spicy oil.
 Stir constantly on high heat until the chicken bits are seared.
 They should be about half cooked through.

 Add the stock or water and cover.
 Cook on high heat for about five minutes, or until the chicken is completely cooked through.